mlstyszynski/techfest2019/README.md

 ### Solution guide for EVPN/VXLAN lab ####

-+ URL for the solution guide
++ here's the URL for the solution guide document [WIP]
++ here's the video player with the solution for different tasks [WIP]